DiscoveryGroup/bmgraph-java/bmgraph.md

 * `fill`: BMVis node or edge label fill color, given as `R/G/B` where R, G, and B are integers between 0 and 255, inclusive, giving the red, green, and blue color components.
-* `color`, `bgcolor`, `fontcolor`, `style`: Graphviz attributes, mostly obsolete.
-* `shape`: Graphviz shape for node only, mostly obsolete.
-* `arrowhead`: Graphviz style for edge arrowhead only, mostly obsolete.
 * `label`: node or edge label for visualization.

-## Deprecated: Graphviz Directives

-Graphviz directives in BMGraph files are deprecated.
-The following section describes historical behaviour only, but new versions of BMGraph parsers may simply ignore these, or even produce an error.

-Graphviz directives are given on lines prefixed with a percent sign %.
-Everything following the percent sign is passed to GraphViz literally.
-It is not guaranteed that Graphviz will always be used as the back-end for visualization of BMGraph files.

-Example:

-    % node [ color=pink ];

 # Example BMGraph File